rimaxime/polarstepsToGpx/README.md

 - Download the GPX file

 ## Backend
 To avoid CORS issues, we added a small request proxy deployed in cloudfare worker.
-This is just a request forwarder, the source code is available in the corsProxy folder.
+This is just a request forwarder, the source code is available in the corsProxy folder and all observability options are disabled on cloudfare worker.

 # Use it with python (advanced)